 The offensive players are initially stationary, with no cuts or dribbling.
-This is a defensive drill and the offensive players simply pass the ball around the arc.
-Make sure they make good passes (use this as a passing drill also), make sure they receive the ball in "triple threat" position, and have them make some skip passes too.
+This is a defensive drill and the offensive players just pass the ball around the arc.
+Make sure they make good passes (use this as a passing drill also), Make sure they receive the ball in "triple threat" position, and also have them make skip passes.

-The defensive players are not to steal or intercept the ball, since this is drill designed to emphasize proper positioning on the floor.
-The defensive players must work on proper relationships in positioning with the offensive player they are guarding.
+The defensive players do not steal or intercept the ball, since this drill is designed to emphasize proper positioning on the floor.
+The defensive players work on correct positioning between the ball and the offensive player they are guarding.
 After drilling the basics, you can go to the "live shell" drill, or the "4-on-4-on-4 three stops drill" (below), and make it competitive.

 Importantly, players must quickly rotate and sprint in and out of helpside.
-Sometimes players are lazy in their rotations and you must impress upon them the importance of rotating quickily.
+Sometimes players get lazy in their rotations.
+You must impress upon them the importance of rotating quickly.
 For more of an explanation, see Basic Defense.

-Once you feel your team has an understanding of these basic relationships, and all players have been on offense and defense, you can let them play half court all out with cutting, screens, shooting, etc. Watch the defenders carefully for proper defensive positioning.
-Blow your whistle when you need to make points with the players... somebody messed up, or somebody did something really well.
+Once you feel your team has an understanding of these basic relationships, and all players have been on offense and defense, you can let them play half court live with cutting, screens, shooting, etc. Watch the defenders carefully for correct defensive positioning.
+Blow your whistle when you need to make points with the players.

 Now let's assume that the ball-handler has given up the dribble.
-He/she no longer has the option of dribble-penetration, so defenders whose man is one pass away can now be in complete deny, on the line.
+He/she no longer has the option of dribble-penetration, so the on-ball defender should be up tight and harassing.
+The defenders whose man is one pass away are now in complete deny, on the line.